codezri/react-native-ecommerce/README.md

 # react-native-ecommerce
-A minimal React Native e-commerce app template
+A minimal React Native e-commerce app template.

 This project provides a minimal starter project structure for your next awesome e-commerce app.